Catechumen (video game)

 Catechumen is a 2000 first-person shooter game with Christian themes developed and published by N'Lightning Software Development.
 Set during the time of the persecution of Christians in the Roman Empire, the player controls a catechumen, a novice Christian being trained before taking part in secret gatherings.
 Traversing eighteen levels, they seek to free their mentor and fellow Christians from captivity.
 The player uses the eight Swords of the Spirit to defeat demons and convert possessed Roman soldiers to Christianity.
-Faith stands in as the character's health.
+Faith stands in for the character's health.